 Can I post your handouts, comics, and/or GIFs?

-Yes, although this would require an email to one of your school or district IT technology staff members.
-The following information could be sent to them.
-Google (who owns YouTube) explains here how entire channels can be approved OR even specific videos on a school device or network https://www.blog.google/outreach-initiatives/education/more-ways-for-schools-organizations-to/ They even have an additional help page: https://support.google.com/a/topic/6206681 .
-In addition to the above, or as an alternative to the above, if a district has student assigned devices (many schools are now 1:1), the district can set up "restricted mode" on the devices they give out.
+Google (who owns YouTube) explains here how entire channels can be approved OR even specific videos on a school device or network https://www.blog.google/outreach-initiatives/education/more-ways-for-schools-organizations-to/ They have an additional help page: https://support.google.com/a/topic/6206681 .
+In addition to the above, or as an alternative to the above, if a district has student assigned devices (some schools are now 1:1), the district can set up "restricted mode" on the devices they give out.
 YouTube Restricted mode hides comments and filters out many inappropriate videos from the search. https://support.google.com/youtube/answer/174084?co=GENIE.Platform%3DDesktop&hl=en